penpot/penpot-docs/technical-guide/developer/frontend.md

 The files are automatically bundled into the `index.html` file on compile time (in development and production).
-The bundled content is a simplified version of this data structure for avoid loading unnecesary data.
+The bundled content is a simplified version of this data structure to avoid loading unnecesary data.
 The development environment has a watch process that detect changes on that file and recompiles the `index.html`.

-**There are no hot reload for translations strings**, you just need to refresh the browser tab for refresh the translations in the running the application.
+**There are no hot reload for translations strings**, you just need to refresh the browser tab to refresh the translations in the running the application.

 Finally, when you have finished adding texts, execute the following command